 Where would you like to study?

 Blyth Academy is a private high school in Ontario currently with fourteen campuses.
-Each school is designed to be a boutique of 50-150 students and has an average class size of seven.
-Blyth Academy offers a comprehensive full-time program, as well as part-time, private, semi-private, summer school, and online classes.
+Each school is designed to be a boutique of 50-150 students and has an average class size of eight.
+Blyth Academy offers a comprehensive full-time program, as well as part-time, private, Integrated private, summer school, and online classes.

 Our primary focus is to enhance academic achievement to prepare all students for university and beyond.
 For example, as a testament to our unique teaching methods and strategies, 98% of our students go on to post-secondary education, with 90% receiving their first-choice of school.
 In addition, 40% of students received either partial or full scholarship to post-secondary education.